huff-dev/Powertoys-ColorPicker-Standalone/README.md

 # PowerToys Color Picker (Standalone)

-Run the PowerToys Color Picker utility on demand without installing PowerToys or keeping running in the background.
+Run the PowerToys Color Picker utility on demand without installing PowerToys or keeping it running in the background.

 ## Features